Patrick Gregorio: Sports administration

-Gregorio is president of the Philippine Rowing Association (PRA).
+Gregorio was president of the Philippine Rowing Association (PRA).

-Gregorio became chairman of the Philippine Basketball Association during the 2014–15 season.
-He has also headed the Smart Communications' sports marketing arm.
+Gregorio became the chairperson of the Philippine Basketball Association during the 2014–15 season.
+He has also headed Smart Communications' sports marketing arm.

-DuckWorld PH has Gregorio as its chairman of private firm.
+Private firm DuckWorld PH also has Gregorio as its chairperson.
 In collaboration with the Metro Pacific Tollways Corporation, it relaunched the Tour of Luzon in 2025.

 Philippine Sports Commission

-On July 1, 2025, Gregorio assumed the position of chairman of the Philippine Sports Commission succeeding Dickie Bachmann.
+On July 1, 2025, Gregorio assumed the position of chairperson of the Philippine Sports Commission, succeeding Dickie Bachmann.
 The PRA will hold an election determine its next president after Gregorio's appointment to the PSC.

-Gregorio proposed that the Philippines could bid to host the 2033 World Games during a meeting with International World Games Association President José Perurena López and Chief Executive Officer Joachim Gossow on 9 August 2025.
+Gregorio proposed that the Philippines could bid to host the 2033 World Games during a meeting with International World Games Association president José Perurena López and chief executive officer Joachim Gossow on August 9, 2025.

+On October 29, 2025, President Bongbong Marcos created the National Sports Tourism Inter-Agency Committee which Gregorio as the PSC chairperson was tasked to head.

+His role with the NST-IAC helped the organization of the Philippines' first WTA 125 tournament, the 2026 Philippine Women's Open in January.